thebitmonk/send_post_api/docs/AccountipstatApi.md

-Get All Aggregated Provider Stats for a Specific Sub-Account of a IP <br>
+Get All Aggregated Provider Stats for a Specific Sub-Account of a IP

 ### Example
 ```javascript